-We have to understand a little about the reproduction types associated with Elasmobranch to understand eggcase research.
+We have to understand a little about the reproduction types to understand eggcase research.

-All Elasmobranch reproduce by physically mating, unlike fish which release eggs and sperm into the water to be fertilised.
-Once the Elasmobranche’s eggs are fertilised they develop in one of 3 different ways:
+All sharks, skates and rays reproduce by physically mating, unlike bony fish which release eggs and sperm into the water to be fertilised.
+Once the eggs are fertilised they develop in one of three different ways:

-- in a tough eggcase (often called a mermaid’s purse) which are laid (usually 2 at a time) in areas of sea grass or in rock crevices to develop until the pup or pups are ready to hatch and swim away.
-This process is known as “oviparity”.
+- In a tough egg case (often called a mermaid’s purse) which is laid in areas of sea grass or in rock crevices to develop until the pup is ready to hatch and swim away.
+This process is known as “Oviparity”.

 The eggcase research we are carrying out involves species which fall into type 1.
-These species are known as “oviparous” species, ,which are in fact over 40% of all elasmobranchs as several families of sharks and all species of skates fall into this category.
+Over 40% of all elasmobranchs, several families of sharks and all species of skates fall into this category.

-Details of the eggcases for some of the local species can be found by clicking on the tabs on the side.
+Details of the eggcases for local species can be seen in the infographic below.

-During heavy seas and strong winds empty eggcases (mermaid’s purses) are often washed ashore, the eggcases being now hollow and empty are light and get blown up onto the back of beaches and onto rocks.
+During heavy seas and strong winds empty egg cases (mermaid’s purses) are often washed ashore, the egg cases being now hollow and empty are light and get blown up onto the back of beaches and onto rocks.
+They are not so easy to identify because they are well camouflaged with seaweed, sand and gravel but if you are lucky enough to find them this could indicate that a potential nursery area could be close by.
 Members of Sharklab search along beaches and rocky areas all over the Islands in order to find these empty eggcases.

 Eggcases can give us some very important information.